 Member, Women's Bar Association of Illinois

-Trustee, Society for American City and Regional Planning History
+Member, Society for City and Regional Planning History